 The paragraphs below in this section update the disclosures under "Management's Discussion and Analysis of Financial Condition and Resulting Operations" for the years ended December 31, 2012 and 2011.
-The subsequent sections beginning with "Overview" are as originally filed in content with some minor changes in paragraph placement for easier comparison, except that we have also revised these sections to reflect the extension of the due date of certain indebtedness as described in the next paragraph.
+The subsequent sections beginning with "Overview" are as originally filed in content with some minor changes in paragraph placement for easier comparison.

 Our cash balance was approximately \$373,000 as of March 31, 2013.
 Our current operating expenses are approximately \$150,000 per month.
 We have received advances on a convertible promissory note from SOK Partners, LLC, an investment fund affiliated with Dr. Herschkowitz and Joshua Kornberg our President and Chief Executive Officer and a member of our Board of Directors totaling approximately \$357,000 through December 31, 2012.
-In April 2013, Dr. Herschkowitz and SOK Partners agreed to extend the due date of their convertible notes, as amended, until August 31, 2013.
+In March 2013, Dr. Herschkowitz and SOK Partners agreed to extend the due date of their convertible notes, as amended, until April 30, 2013.
 See "Certain Relationships and Related Party Transactions - Letter Agreement with Investors Regarding Forbearance and Dilution Protection."
 The Company also raised an additional \$300,000 from the sale of convertible notes in January 2013.
 Also, in January and March 2013, the Company raised an additional \$500,000 from a second private sale of equity securities.

 As of March 31, 2013 the Company is not in default with respect to any debt.
-The notes due Dr. Herschkowitz and SOK Partners, LLC have been extended to August 31, 2013.
+The notes due Dr. Herschkowitz and SOK Partners, LLC have been extended to April 30, 2013.
 It is possible that the Company will default on the notes unless the note holders agree to extend the due date again, our future cash requirements and the adequacy of available funds will depend on our ability to sell our STREAMWAY FMS and related products.
 We expect that we will require additional funding to finance operating expenses and to enter the international marketplace.
-We believe that we will need to raise at least an aggregate of \$1 million from future financing in order to have sufficient financial resources to fund our operations for the next 12 months because of our cash flow deficit.
+We believe that we will need to raise at least an aggregate of \$2 million from future financing in order to have sufficient financial resources to fund our operations for the next 12 months because of our cash flow deficit.
 We will attempt to raise these funds through equity or debt financing, alternative offerings or other means.
 If we are successful in securing adequate funding we plan to make significant capital or equipment investments, and we will also make human resource additions over the next 12 months.